rkapobel/Desafio-Swift/README.md

 # DesafioSwift

 Reddit Client

-Cliente de Reddit que muestra solamente las 25 primeras entradas del servicio incluyendo las siguientes caracteristicas:
+Client of Reddit that shows only the first 25 entries of the web page including the next features:

-* Título
+* Title
-* Autor
+* Author
-* Fecha de la entrada
+* Date of the entry
-* Thumbnail, en caso de estar disponible.
+* Thumbnail, in case of existing.
-* Cantidad de comentarios
+* Number of comments
-* Subreddit
+* Subreddits

-La app funciona sin internet ya que utiliza CoreData para almacenar las reddits.
-Aunque los datos visualizados pueden ser desactualizados.
+The app works without internet because it uses CoreData to store some of the reddits.
+It should be noted that the reddits displayed in this case were not updated.